Skip to main content

 2. Click Disconnect.

 This deactivates the stored AWS connection metadata on 4MINDS.
-Your AWS resources (IAM roles, OIDC providers, Cognito pools, policies) are untouched — delete them in the AWS Console if they’re no longer needed.
-RDS master credentials held in sessionStorage are cleared automatically when you close the browser tab, or you can clear them manually via the browser’s developer tools (Application → Storage → Session Storage).
+Your AWS resources (IAM roles, OIDC providers, Cognito pools, policies, and IAM DB users) are untouched — delete them in the AWS Console if they’re no longer needed.